Printers are terrible.

 - Options for USB, ethernet, or WiFi connections

 - Mobile printing from iPhone or iPad (or Android if you’re into that sort of thing)

 - No drivers to install–they use the AirPrint standard, meaning the software will never become obsolete with OS upgrades

 - Can automatically order replacement ink from Amazon when it gets low

 - Automatic 2-sided print, copy, and scan

 There are, however, a few limitations:

-- Legal paper size is supported, but you can’t print on legal double-sided.
+- Printing to legal paper size is supported, but you can’t print on legal double-sided.